ChiefGyk3D/budgeting_tools/README.md

 Usage:

 ```
-python3 retirement_planner.py --current-age 31 --retirement-age 65 --current-savings 15000 --retirement-savings 1000000 --annual-return 7
+python3 retirement_planner.py --current-age x --retirement-age y --current-savings z --retirement-savings s --annual-return r
 ```

-This command will calculate how much you need to save each month, starting at age 31 with $15,000 already saved, to have $1,000,000 by the time you retire at age 65, assuming an annual return of 7%.
+Replace X with your current age, Y with your desired retirement age, Z with your current savings amount, S with your desired savings amount at retirement, and R with the estimated annual return rate as a percentage.

 ### Debt Calculator